DangD96/my_test_pom_v1/README.txt

 In this implementation of Page Object Model, I'm keeping page locators and methods in different class files.

-Also using a separate setup file for the webdriver to allow for cross browser testing if desired.
+Also using a separate class to setup the webdriver so the test file's class can inherit from it.

 This uses the PyUnit (unittest) testing framework.